-In order to implement an effective AML/CFT program and spot transactions that potentially violate compliance requirements, firms should be familiar with the sanctions regime imposed against North Korea by the United States.
+In order to implement an effective AML/CFT program and spot transactions that potentially violate compliance requirements, firms should be familiar with the North Korea sanctions regulations imposed by the United States.

 The US imposes its own unilateral North Korea sanctions regulations (NKSR) in addition to those put in place by the United Nations Security Council (UNSC).
 US sanctions are issued by the US Treasury and enforced by the Office of Foreign Assets Control (OFAC).
 The US measures target a broader range of businesses and individuals than those imposed by the UN.